 ITH has adopted and continued the sampling protocols used by AGA and described in the previous section, with the exception that all drill holes are sampled from surface to total depth.
 In addition, ITH has implemented a number of customized steps in their procedures to minimize errors and assure the integrity of sample material.
 This assures a high level of reliability in the sample data set and assures continuity of methodology, laboratory standards and conventions as well as confidence in the data generated.
 All core samples are weighed prior to shipping to the ALS-Chemex facility in Fairbanks.
 These weights are compared to the laboratory received weights to confirm that the samples were logged in correctly.
 RC samples are collected in pre- numbered, bar-coded bags (Figure 11.3).
-They are logged in on-site by ITH using the barcodes to prepare the shipments and ALS Chemex uses the same barcodes to log the samples into their system.
+They are logged-in on-site by ITH using the barcodes to prepare the shipments and ALS Chemex uses the same barcodes to log the samples into their system.
 The sample weights are recorded at various stages in the preparation process.
 These procedures minimize labelling and other potential errors and add an extra level of assurance that the sample is tracked correctly and matched with the data generated by that sample.

-Core samples are no longer placed in a core box by the drillers.
-Instead, core is slid from the core barrel into a half-section of PVC pipe, covered with the other half of PVC pipe, and sealed for transport to the logging shed at ITH's camp (Figure 11.3).
+Currently, core is examined by the logging geologist in the original split tube before being boxed and transported to the core shed for logging, mark-up and sampling.
+For the 2009 program, core was slid from the core barrel into a half-section of PVC pipe, covered with the other half of PVC pipe, and sealed for transport to the logging shed at ITH's camp (Figure 11.3).
 This procedure is effective and minimizes disturbance to the core, prevents unnecessary breakage, and minimizes crumbling of core prior to logging by a geologist.